How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 Aviva’s 2021 research indicates that despite the increasing frequency of extreme weather events in the UK, many individuals residing in high-risk flood areas still believe their homes are not susceptible to flooding.
 Specifically, 73% of those surveyed do not consider their property at risk of flooding.
 In comparison, 67% of respondents residing in high-risk flood areas perceive their homes to be completely safe from flooding.

 By leveraging radar satellite data from ICEYE, insurers can identify which customers will be impacted and how severely before many have reported their loss.
-This data enables insurers to plan and direct their operational and field response to ensure the most severely affected and vulnerable customers receive prioritised support.
+This data enables insurers to plan and direct their operational and field response to ensure the most severely affected and vulnerable customers receive prioritized support.

 Typically, insurers direct their field resources in line with the claims notifications received.
-However, inbound claims notifications are also not always a reliable indication of the severity., The time gap between when the flooding has taken place and when the claim is submitted is highly variable, and most often, the worst impacted customers are not the first to report their loss.
+However, inbound claims notifications are also not always a reliable indication of the severity.
+The time gap between when the flooding has taken place and when the claim is submitted is highly variable, and most often, the worst impacted customers are not the first to report their loss.

 Many things can affect how quickly someone reports a claim after a flood.
 For example, some customers may have to leave their homes and be unable to return to report the damage.
-Others may be on vacation or may not realise their property has been flooded.
+Others may be on vacation or may not realize their property has been flooded.
 Additionally, some customers may not have the correct information to report the claim to the right insurer or may not have the means to report the claim at all.

 As a result, the most severely impacted customers can take longer to notify their claim than customers with more moderate losses.

 If insurance companies rely solely on claims notifications to determine which customers have been impacted by a flood surge event and how badly, they can end up with an incomplete and potentially misleading picture of what’s happening.
-It will lead to a “first come, first served” approach to sending out help, which means insurers are not prioritising the most severely impacted customers and their claims.
+It will lead to a “first come, first served” approach to sending out help, which means insurers are not prioritizing the most severely impacted customers and their claims.

 Inefficiencies in directing finite resources